--[Just for context, sSuch mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as per PAFD Scope of PAFAa Document 4 service).
-(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March PAC meeting when the prospect of overstated allocation was first raised).]
+PAC may engage a 3rd party such as CDSP or PAFA to draft such a modification proposal before it is formally adopted by a Proposer in accordance with the Modification Rules Such mods could be drafted by (but not limited to) CDSP (include this as a Direct Function) or PAFA (include as per PAFD Scope of PAFA).
+(This will make industry change more agile ... for example UNC721 & 722 could have been raised by PAC and drafted by Xoserve or PAFA immediately following the 24th March 2020 PAC meeting when the prospect of overstated allocation was first raised).
 This also codifies a practice that has developed over the last couple of years in which certain modifications have been developed with contributions from, or raised on behalf of, PAC such as UNC0664 and UNC0674.

-c.
+b.
 PAC will define those areas of a Party's or of Parties' performance which impact the PA Objective.
-PAC will set the tolerance threshold and determine those levels at which

-Performance Assurance Techniques will apply.
-PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined from time to time in the PAFD
+PAC will set the tolerance threshold and determine those levels at which Performance Assurance Techniques will apply.
+PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined, as amended from time to time in accordance with provisions for 7 h) & i) below in the PAFD